Peer review guide

 How can peer assessment improve student learning?

-The act of peer assessment forces students to look more closely at the assessment criteria and allows them to practise applying the criteria to a number of examples, enabling them to better reflect on how their own work matches the criteria.
+The act of peer assessment forces students to take a closer look at the assessment criteria and gives them practice in applying the criteria to several examples, enabling them to better reflect on how their own work matches the criteria.
 Students may have different conceptions of learning objectives and criteria than instructors (Hounsell, 1997; Norton, 1990).
-Through the practice of peer assessment, students will become familiar with the assessment criteria and will be aware of the features that distinguish successful performances from those that do not meet expectations.
+Through the practice of peer assessment, students will become familiar with assessment criteria and aware of the traits that distinguish successful performances from those that fall short of expectations.

 More feedback, faster